 After your spouse has their visa, they are free to travel to the United States.
 They must use their CR-1 visa within 6 months of it being issued.
 It expires after 6 months, which means your spouse may no longer use it to travel to the U.S. after that date.

 The visa converts to a green card after your spouse uses it to come into the United States.
 USCIS will generally issue the green card within the months immediately following your spouse’s arrival.
 That green card will be conditional; you must file a petition with USCIS to remove the conditions before the green card expires.

 At that time, you must prove to USCIS again that you’re in a bona fide marriage – that means your marriage is genuine and that you’re not married only so that your spouse can gain a standard green card, which is valid for 10 years, or naturalized citizenship, which lasts forever.

 Don’t worry; every CR-1 visa and green card recipient receives this conditional green card; everyone has to reverify the facts about their marriage.
 And conditional permanent residents – those with initial green cards that have conditions attached to them – have the same rights and privileges as permanent residents do.
 That means your spouse’s conditional green card enables them to live and work anywhere in the United States.How Long Does It Take to Approve a CR-1 Visa, and How Much Does It Cost?

 Every country is different, but as a general consideration, most petitions have been taking between 9 and 18 months from the time of initial filing to the time of final approval at the U.S. embassy.
 It is often faster for those in the U.S. armed forces.

 Any mistakes or errors in your marriage visa application could delay your spouse’s visa grant or even result in a denial.
 Working with an experience attorney ensures that your application receives no unnecessary delays.
-Call our office or fill out the form on our site to schedule a free consultation today.
+Call our office or fill out the form on our site to schedule a consultation today.